ChazenLi/Rachel/readme.md

 </div>

-Rachel treats retrosynthetic planning as a structured `state -> action -> validation -> commit` process rather than a one-shot text generation task.
-The current repository is an active research codebase being cleaned up for arXiv-facing presentation while remaining in day-to-day use.
+Multi-step retrosynthesis is not only about proposing a locally plausible disconnection.
+It also requires preserving scaffold consistency, functional-group compatibility, route convergence, and precursor executability across multiple dependent steps.
+Rachel is built around that stricter formulation.

+Rather than treating retrosynthesis as a one-shot text generation problem, Rachel formalizes route construction as a persistent `state -> action -> validation -> commit` process.
+Candidate steps are explored in a sandbox, checked by chemistry-grounded validators, and only then written into the main route tree.
+The result is a planning workflow that is easier to inspect, recover, compare, and analyze at route level.

+At a glance, Rachel combines:

+- persistent session state instead of isolated route guesses
+- chemistry-grounded operators such as bond disconnection and FGI
+- sandboxed local trials before route-tree commitment
+- validation gates including forward checks, atom balance, and site-aware auditing
+- explicit route memory, audit traces, and exportable planning artifacts
+- LLM guidance as a strategy layer rather than an unchecked chemistry oracle

 ## Trace Demo

-The trace above is a visual walkthrough of the Rachel planning workflow from structured state to a committed retrosynthetic route.
+The trace above is the fastest visual entry point into Rachel.
+It shows how the system moves from structured context to sandboxed candidates, validator-gated selection, and committed route growth.

 <img width="1560" height="1120" alt="trace_final" src="https://github.com/user-attachments/assets/0eca73f1-25c9-4816-b7da-6bbfc24853e3" />

-- The trace is meant to show planning behavior, not only final route output
+- The emphasis is on planning behavior, not only final route output
-- It is the fastest way to see how Rachel moves from context to sandboxed candidates to validated commitment
+- Rejected attempts remain part of the story instead of disappearing into free-form text
+- The figure is useful for understanding what Rachel is doing between target input and final route export

 ## End-to-End Example

-The figure below shows a full route-level comparison between a PaRoutes ground-truth plan and Rachel's generated result on case `n1_366`.
+The figure below compares a PaRoutes ground-truth plan with Rachel's generated result on case `n1_366`.

 <img width="2500" height="4459" alt="n1_366_groundtruth_vs_rachel_annotated_case_en" src="https://github.com/user-attachments/assets/38952d7e-8dc4-4f92-b13c-eee61175b0ec" />

-This example is included as a qualitative systems-level reference point.
-The point is not only whether a single step looks chemically plausible, but whether the route remains interpretable and structurally coherent at the full planning level.
+This is included as a route-level qualitative reference, not merely a single-step plausibility check.
+The relevant question is whether the route remains interpretable and structurally coherent as a whole.

+<a id="why-rachel"></a>
+## Why Rachel

+Many retrosynthesis systems can output route-like text.
+Rachel is organized around a different question: how should a route be **constructed** when intermediate decisions must remain visible, reviewable, and recoverable?

+That framing changes the role of the model and the role of the system:

+- the model helps compare, rank, and explain candidate actions
+- the chemistry layer generates operators and enforces validation gates
+- the orchestration layer preserves state, route-tree structure, and decision history

+Rachel therefore shifts the task from "generate a route" to "organize a traceable decision process for building one."

 ## Highlights